bachly/koaladigital-mini-website/README.md

-# KoalaDigital Mini Wesbite - A simple 2-Page Website Template without CMS
+# KoalaDigital Mini Website - A simple 2-Page Website Template without CMS

 This is self-contained 2-page Website for Portfolio, Resume, CV, Profile, Project Showcase.
 After the site is exported into a static folder, you can host it for **FREE** on GitHub, Netlify, or SurgeSH.